-After Exposure of an Impacted Tooth
+Post Exposure of an Impacted Tooth

 Immediately Following Surgery

-- The gauze pad placed over the surgical area should be kept in place for a half hour.
-After this time, the gauze pad should be removed and discarded.
+- The gauze pad placed over the surgical area should be kept in place for 45 minutes or until bleeding has subsided.

-If you have any questions or concerns, please call us at (207)Waterville Office Phone Number 207-873-0117.
-After hours, you will reach our answering service and they will page the doctor and have him call you back.
+If you have any questions or concerns, please call our office at Waterville office of Mid-Maine Oral Surgery Phone Number 207-873-0117.
+After hours, you will reach our answering service and they will page the surgeon and have him call you back.